VEuPathDB/vagrant-rocky9-webserver/README.md

 [VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads)

-2. Check to make sure virtualization extensions are enabled.
+2. Check to make sure virtualization extensions are enabled

 Run this command to see if virtualization is enabled (if VT-x is present, you should be good to go)
 ```> lscpu | grep "Virtualization"```